MrPaulAlbert/saywhat/README.md

 ## Talk

-Presentation Talk Notes – The text of my presentation titled “Say What?” to the International Congress on Medieval Studies, May 11, 2023
+5_7_23 Kalamazoo Talk.docx – The text of my presentation (with slide images) titled “Say What?” to the International Congress on Medieval Studies, May 11, 2023

 Presentation Slide Deck – The PowerPoint Slides used in the talk (includes some hidden slides, notably Dall-e generated images).